 U.S. Grants Asylum To Amos Yee, Young Blogger From Singapore

-Amos Yee, who shot to fame after posting a video celebrating the death of Singapore's founding ruler, has been granted asylum in the U.S., after spending nine months in detention by the Department of Homeland Security.
-Yee, 18, had fled Singapore's strict laws governing speech and public expression.
+Amos Yee, a teenage blogger who shot to fame after posting a video celebrating the death of Singapore's founding ruler, has been granted asylum in the U.S., after spending nine months in immigration detention.
+The 18-year-old fled Singapore, which has strict laws governing speech and public expression, because he feared persecution.

-Yee was detained by the U.S. government for months longer than he had been imprisoned by Singapore, despite a federal immigration judge's ruling in March that granted his asylum request.
-Yee was held for months in detention centers run by Immigration and Customs Enforcement, while the Department of Homeland Security appealed the asylum ruling.
+Yee came to the U.S. after spending two weeks-long stints in prison in Singapore.
+In the end, though, he was detained by the U.S. government for months longer than he had been imprisoned in his home country.

+A U.S. immigration judge had initially granted Yee's request for asylum back in March.
+But the Department of Homeland Security appealed that ruling, and Yee was then held in detention centers run by Immigration and Customs Enforcement.

-The U.S. Board of Immigration Appeals dismissed that appeal, agreeing with Immigration Judge Samuel Cole that Singapore's criminal charges against Yee were a "pretext" to silence him.
+The U.S. Board of Immigration Appeals recently dismissed the federal agency's appeal, agreeing with immigration Judge Samuel Cole that Singapore's criminal charges against Yee were a "pretext" to silence him.
 It also said Singapore's treatment of Yee had risen to the level of persecution — a finding DHS had contested.
 Yee was 16 when he was first arrested; the appeals board noted that his treatment included "being imprisoned with only adults and being placed in a mental institution with difficult conditions."

-The blogger's case has been watched closely as a test of how President Trump's administration approaches human rights cases, as it involves questions of free expression and political freedoms.
+The blogger's case has been watched closely as a test of how President Trump's administration approaches human rights, as it involves questions of free expression and political freedoms.
 Rights groups such as PEN America and Human Rights Watch had called for Yee's release.

 Yee's pro bono attorney, Sandra Grossman, criticized what she calls the "prolonged detention" of her client, "especially after his asylum case was granted and after DHS made no arguments, nor presented evidence, that Yee is a threat to national security or to the public."